Catering & Logistics Services

 What dietary customs should we plan for when catering in China?

-Chinese meal culture revolves around hot, freshly cooked dishes served communally.
-Crew meals mostly have rice, many dishes, and soup.
-For global crews, Western options should be ready.
-In regions with major Muslim populations (Xinjiang, Ningxia), halal catering is key.
-Vegetarian and vegan needs are manageable but need advance planning.
+Chinese meal culture centres on hot, freshly cooked dishes shared at the table.
+Crew meals mostly have rice, several dishes, and soup.
+For global crews, Western options should be ready too.
+In regions with large Muslim populations such as Xinjiang and Ningxia, halal catering is key.
+Vegetarian and vegan needs work well but call for early planning.

 What food safety regulations apply to on-set catering in China?

-Here is the breakdown.
-Film catering in China must comply with the Food Safety Law of the People's Republic of China.
-Caterers need proper business licenses and food service permits.
+Film catering in China must follow the Food Safety Law of the People's Republic of China.
+Caterers need valid business licenses and food service permits.
 The State Administration for Market Regulation oversees food safety.
-Local health bureaus may inspect on-set food operations.
-Foreign shoots should work with local partners to make sure compliance.
+Local health bureaus may inspect on-set food work.
+Foreign shoots should team up with local partners to stay compliant.

 How do you handle catering for remote Chinese locations?

-Here is what that looks like on the ground.
-Remote location catering in China needs planning with local logistics partners, above all in areas like Yunnan, Tibet, or the Gobi Desert where supply chains are tight.
-Our network has caterers skilled in self-contained operations with refrigerated transport, power packs-powered kitchens, and water purification for off-grid filming locations.
+Remote catering in China needs planning with local logistics partners, above all in areas like Yunnan, Tibet, or the Gobi Desert where supply chains are tight.
+Our network has caterers skilled at self-contained work, with refrigerated transport, power-pack kitchens, and water purification for off-grid filming sites.

 How do you match catering services to my production?

-Here is how the picture comes together.
-We check your crew size, shooting schedule, location needs, and any dietary considerations, then connect you with catering pros skilled in shoots of similar scale.
-We make sure the logistics are planned around your specific shoot days and locations.
+We check your crew size, shooting schedule, location needs, and any dietary points, then connect you with catering pros skilled at shoots of similar scale.
+Each plan is built around your exact shoot days and locations.

 Can catering logistics handle special dietary requirements?

-Here is what we have to work with.
-Yes, pro film catering services routinely accommodate vegetarian, vegan, halal, kosher, gluten-free, and allergy-specific dietary needs.
-The coordinator collects dietary info from the production office in advance and plans menus that give proper options for each crew and cast member.
+Yes.
+Pro film catering services routinely handle vegetarian, vegan, halal, kosher, gluten-free, and allergy-specific needs.
+The coordinator gathers dietary details from the production office in advance and plans menus that give the right options for each crew and cast member.

 ACT 04 — On Set